Diagnosing and Treating Nasal Valve Collapse

-What Exactly Are The Nasal Valves?
+What exactly are the Nasal Valves?

-On each side of the nose, there are two nasal valves: one internal and one external.
+Illustration of nose and nasal valves On each side of the nose, there are two nasal valves: one internal and one external.
 These valves are located in the middle and lower portions of the nose, at the narrowest section of the airway.

 Typically, the airflow is limited in the nasal valves.
 Limited airflow is actually desired so that the air you breathe can be warmed and purified.
 However, if nasal valve collapse occurs, it can cause increased resistance, making breathing difficult.
 In most cases, collapse occurs in the internal nasal valves.
 However, the external valves can be affected, as well.

-How Does a Nasal Valve Collapse Occur?
+How does a Nasal Valve Collapse occur?